Owner Operator Insurance

 If you have your own business, it's important to understand financial responsibility filings.
 These are special papers that show you have the insurance to meet state or federal regulations.

 Getting these filings might sound complicated, but don't worry, GEICO is here to help.
-When you get your policy through GEICO, we don't just stop at providing coverage.
+When you secure your owner operator insurance policy through GEICO, we go beyond just providing coverage.
 We also assist you with the required filings, both federal and state.

 Owner Operator Insurance for Long-Haul Truckers